 The child clinical psychology postdoctoral fellowship is designed to create leaders in the field of psychology.
 Through didactic learning opportunities and clinical experiences, our fellows acquire valuable skills in evidence-based practices, independent research, teaching, supervision, advocacy and training.

 Fellows have opportunities to present at Institute-sponsored seminars and at local, national and international conferences.
-All fellows have opportunities to participate in teaching and training activities within the Department of Neuropsychology.
+All fellows have opportunities to participate in teaching and training activities within CNaP.
 Fellows also have the opportunity to gain experience in supervising graduate students.

 Benefits:

 The child clinical psychology fellowship begins each year on Sept.
-1. The stipend for first-year residents is consistent with the National Institutes of Health (NIH) PGY1 stipend, which is currently at least $54,840.
-Residents receive appointments through The Johns Hopkins University School of Medicine.
+1. The wage for first-year residents is consistent with the National Institutes of Health (NIH) PGY1 stipend, which is currently at least $62,132.
+Residents receive appointments through the Johns Hopkins University School of Medicine.
 Kennedy Krieger Institute provides individual health insurance benefits.
 Spouse and family coverage is also available.
-In addition, Johns Hopkins Medicine University Health Services offers comprehensive ambulatory medical care for fellows and their dependents, with services provided by faculty and professional staff members.
-Fellows receive a minimum of 15 days off each year of their fellowship for vacation and one week of professional/conference time per year.
+In addition, the Johns Hopkins Medicine University Health Services offers comprehensive ambulatory medical care for fellows and their dependents, with services provided by faculty and professional staff members.
+Fellows receive a minimum of 15 days off each year of their fellowship for vacation and one-week of professional/conference time per year.
 Support for travel and professional conferences is provided.
 All fellows are given individual office space, including a computer with online access to The Johns Hopkins University’s medical library system and online full-text access to university journal subscriptions.
-A full range of scoring programs, dictation software and statistical packages is maintained in the Department of Neuropsychology.
+A full range of scoring programs, dictation software and statistical packages is maintained in CNaP.